 Detail of feedback received

-The Government has deposited a proposed set of changes to the High Speed Rail (London - West Midlands) Bill in Parliament, in the form of a Supplementary Environmental Statement and Additional Provision known as ‘Supplementary Environmental Statement (SES) and Additional Provision (AP) 2 (July 2015)’ or SES and AP2 ES (July 2015).
+The government has deposited a proposed set of changes to the High Speed Rail (London to West Midlands) Bill in Parliament, in the form of a Supplementary Environmental Statement and Additional Provision known as ‘Supplementary Environmental Statement (SES) and Additional Provision (AP) 2 (July 2015)’ or SES and AP2 ES (July 2015).

 The changes reflect the Promoter’s discussions with landowners and occupiers and key stakeholders, refinements to the design and updated environmental information, and are normal for a Bill of this nature on its journey through Parliament.